Glossary

 - An iteration is each development cycle (three foreseen within the SoilWise project) in the project.
 Each iteration can have phases.
 There are four phases per iteration focussing on co-design, development, integration and validation, demonstration.

-- JRC Joint Research Centre of the European Commission, its Directorate General.
+- Joint Research Centre is a part of the European Commission Directorate General.
 The JRC provides independent, evidence-based science and knowledge, supporting EU policies to positively impact society.
 Relevant policy areas within JRC are JRC Soil and JRC INSPIRE

 - Knowledge